hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 Exposes the underlying Unity AnimatorStateMachine object of this state machine.

 - `AacFlStateMachine NewSubStateMachine(string name)`💡<br/>
-Create a new state machine, initially positioned below the last generated state of this layer.
+Create a new state machine, initially positioned below the last generated state of this layer.<br/>
+🔺 If the name is already used, a number will be appended at the end.

 - `AacFlNewTransitionContinuation Restarts()`💡<br/>
 Creates a new transition of the entire state machine node to itself, which is evaluated after the state machine commits to an exit transitions.

 - `AacFlNewTransitionContinuation Exits()`💡<br/>
-Create a transition from this state machine node to the exit. 🔺 If the name is already used, a number will be appended at the end.
+Create a transition from this state machine node to the exit.

 ## No Animator (AacFlNoAnimator)💡